ISIS claims responsibility for attack at Moscow-area concert venue that left at least 60 dead - KESQ

 Video footage from the Crocus City Hall shows the vast complex, which is home to both the music hall and a shopping center, on fire with smoke billowing into the air.
 State-run RIA Novosti reported the armed individuals “opened fire with automatic weapons” and “threw a grenade or an incendiary bomb, which started a fire.”
 They then “allegedly fled in a white Renault car,” the news agency said.

-State media Russia 24 reported the roof on the venue has partially collapsed.
+State media Russia 24 reported the roof of the venue has partially collapsed.

 The fire had been brought largely under control more than six hours later.
 “There are still some pockets of fire, but the fire has been mostly eliminated,” Moscow governor Andrey Vorobyov said on Telegram.

-Note: Correction: This story has been updated after an earlier version incorrectly stated that Shaman is a singer in the band Picnic.